.jpg)

 It’s amazing to see the life-changing results that fixing someones smile can provide.
 A restorative dental program can open patients up to eating healthier foods again, feeling confident enough to smile, and opening up new life prospects.

-If you’re interested in learning more about this program, contact Deanna Shannon, RDH, our Dental Clinic Manager, at dshannon@samcc.org.
+If you’re interested in learning more about this program, email dental@samcc.org or click the button below!

 Counseling